 Luggage tags are great for braiding into manes and/or tails with critical info.

 - Even better than a livestock marker is using special grooming paint, such as Show Touch Ups.
-Do NOT use regular spray paint - this is toxic!
-Grooming sprays are desinged to LAST - and by last, I mean days or longer.
-Special instructions, phone numbers, etc. can all be painted on yoru horse.
+Do NOT use regular spray paint – this is toxic!
+Grooming sprays are designed to LAST – and by last, I mean days or longer.
+Special instructions, phone numbers, etc. can all be painted on your horse.
 For dark horses, use a white or gray Show Touch Up.

 Shapley’s Show Touch Ups require shampoo to remove – so your phone number, special instructions, medication info can stay put!

 - Have your horse microchipped!
 This is a quick and easy way for your horse to have permanent information.
 Be sure your Veterinarian uses the type of microchip that is read by all scanners.